Professor, Food & Resource Economics

 Prof. McAusland advises Masters and PhD students through the Integrated Studies in Land and Food Systems MSc and PhD programs.
 She also co-supervises graduate students in the Vancouver School of Economics.

 Students interested in applying to work with Prof. McAusland via the ISLFS program are advised to contact her via email, sending her the following: transcripts (unofficial copies are fine) and a 2-page proposal outlining the research they would like to conduct.
-In general, Prof. McAusland only considers applicants whose research interests overlap with her own.

 Dr. McAusland teaches at the undergraduate level and at the graduate level in the Master of Food and Resource Economics (MFRE) program.

-- FRE 490 (Economics of Food Consumption)
+- FRE 460 Economics of Food Consumption

 Gulati, Sumeet, Carol McAusland, and James M Sallee.
 2017.
 “Tax incidence with endogenous quality and costly bargaining: Theory and evidence from hybrid vehicle subsidies,” Journal of Public Economics 155: 93-107.